Betty have been sharing her personal Bible Studies since 2005. She also has a strong interest in American politics.

 Study Finds Dogs Communicate Using Facial Expressions

 Researchers believe that they have found solid evidence that domestic dogs move their faces more when they are in direct contact with their humans.
-The facial expression dogs use around humans reveals a strong likelihood that their expressions are a way of communicating.
+The facial expression dogs use around humans reveals a strong likelihood that their expressions are used for communication.

 Dog Facial Action Coding System

-The system was originally called, "FACS," and was created in 1978 by Ekman and Fresen.
-The Facial Action Coding System, was used for several years to study human expressions.
+The system was originally called, FACS, and was created in 1978 by Ekman and Fresen.
+The Facial Action Coding System was used for several years to study human expressions.
 Scientists adapted the system so that it would code the expressions and facial movements of animals such as chimpanzees.
-The latest adjustments to the original FACS, as it was used in this particular study, measured the expressions of dogs in a way that it would be completely objective and accurate.
+The latest adjustments to the original FACS, as it was used in this particular study, measured the expressions of dogs in a way that would be completely objective and accurate.